Find out all the best eats, drinks, and things to do in our guide to Kennedy Town.

 1. Pizzeria Italia

-Prepare to be astounded with the long list of pizza options on the menu – there’s a total of 38 pizzas (regular and large)!
-Pair them (yes, we do mean multiple pizzas) with some Tapas Italiano of your choice, pasta and risotto, or salad (for a healthy touch after all the carbs!).
+Prepare to be astounded with the long list of pizza options on the menu – there are over 30 for you to choose from (regular and large)!
+Pair them (yes, we do mean multiple pizzas) with some Tapas Italiano of your choice, pasta and risotto, or salad.
 Pizzeria Italia is reasonably priced and their tiramisu is a must-try!

 Pizzeria Italia, 144-148 Belcher’s Street, Kennedy Town, Hong Kong, p.
 2525 2133